Skip to content

 Can I take my vape abroad from the UK?

-Yes, but it must be packed in your hand luggage, not checked baggage.
-Lithium batteries are only allowed in the cabin due to fire risk.
+Yes, but it must be carried in your hand luggage only.
+Vape devices and batteries are not allowed in checked baggage due to lithium battery safety rules.

 Can I vape at the airport?